 You’ve just sent an Excel spreadsheet to your printer, but when you check it, you discover that the spreadsheet didn’t print right.
 Maybe it printed in portrait mode when it should’ve printed landscape.
 Perhaps a certain section of your spreadsheet never printed, or the spreadsheet took too many pages to print.

 Whatever went wrong, you can avoid many printing problems in Excel by following certain tips — such as tweaking the margins, setting the print area, scaling the sheet to print and choosing the right sheet options.

-For these steps, I’m using Excel 365 as part of an Office 365 subscription, but most of the advice here applies to the past couple of versions of Excel as well.
+For these steps, I’m using Microsoft Excel as part of a Microsoft 365 subscription, but most of the advice here applies to the past few versions of Excel as well.

 How to check the orientation before printing Excel spreadsheets

 This may seem obvious, but check the orientation before you print.
 That usually — but not always — means landscape mode.
 To check this:

 - Select the tab for Page Layout, and click the icon for Orientation (Figure A).

 - Look at your page margins.
 From the Page Layout Ribbon, click the icon for Margins.